Smart irrigation controllers

 Irrigation equipment manufacturers developed this smart irrigation technology to address the issues above and to improve irrigation efficiencies.

 |Automatically determines watering schedule based on weather conditions||X|

 These systems use weather information and site conditions to determine how much water to apply and when to irrigate.
 Weather-based smart controllers draw upon a variety of climatic conditions.
 Some controllers utilize historic weather data supplemented with on-site weather data.
 Other controllers rely on a subscription service to download ET values daily.
 Soil moisture sensor smart controllers rely on the amount of moisture in the soil, measured by buried probes, to determine irrigation schedules.

-Once these systems are installed and programmed, they usually require no additional monitoring and will irrigate the landscape at peak efficiency and at appropriate times.
+Once these systems are installed and programmed correctly, they usually require little additional monitoring and will irrigate the landscape at peak efficiency at appropriate times.

 Get answers to frequently asked questions about the smart irrigation controller.